AzureDistributionAccount/Azure-Labs/README.md

 Built with a **purple and black minimalist theme**, Azure focuses on clarity, restriction, and permanence — ensuring that only authorized inputs are recorded and only intended viewers can access them.

 ---
+## ⚠️ Warning

+The **only official source** for the Azure App is this GitHub repository.

+Downloading Azure from any other website may expose you to **malicious or modified versions**, including potential malware.

+For your safety, always use the files provided here.

 ## 🎯 Purpose